ignite/cli/docs/docs/guide/03-hello/00-express.md

 ## Create a query with Ignite

-To add a query, run the following command:
+To add a query, run the following command inside the `hello` directory:

 ```
 ignite scaffold query say-hello name --response name